Golen Village Targeted

 "Because if I go out there now, something definitely amusing will happen!"

-What sincerity?
-I'm getting a bad feeling about this.
+So much for sincerity.
+I was getting a bad feeling about this.

 "Ah, well, see you."